Methodology

 Adjustments and settings:

-- Adjusted OHLCV: capital reconstructions and special distributions (exclude ordinary cash dividends).
+• Adjusted OHLCV includes capital reconstructions and special distributions, and excludes ordinary cash dividends.

 Calendar conventions: